dlstreamer/dlstreamer/docs/source/get_started/install/install_guide_ubuntu.md

 /opt/intel/dlstreamer/samples/download_public_models.sh yolo11s coco128
 ```

-The `hello_dlstreamer.sh` will set up the required environment
+The `hello_dlstreamer.sh` script will set up the required environment
 variables and runs a sample pipeline to confirm that Deep Learning Streamer
 is installed correctly.
 To run the `hello_dlstreamer.sh` script, execute the
 following command: